sampl/firefly/readme.md

 ### Starting a new project

-Each project you make using Firefly actually uses _two_ Firebase projects--one for development and staging, and one for the live site.
+Each project you make using Firefly actually uses _two_ Firebase projects--one for development and staging, and one for the live production site.
 You'll follow these steps twice:

  1. Go to the [Firebase console](console.firebase.google.com) and sign in with your Google account
  2. Create a new project and name it something like `MyProjectName [Live]`